lekshmi-ramesh/lekshmi-ramesh.github.io/_pages/about.md

 <span style="font-size:2em;">About me</span>

+I am currently working as a Project Scientist at the [India Urban Data Exchange](https://iudx.org.in/){:target="_blank" rel="noopener"} program unit at the Indian Institute of Science, Bangalore.
-I am a PhD student in the Department of ECE at IISc Bangalore, working with [Prof. Chandra R. Murthy](https://ece.iisc.ac.in/~cmurthy/doku.php){:target="_blank" rel="noopener"} and [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/){:target="_blank" rel="noopener"}.
+Prior to this, I completed my PhD from the Department of ECE at IISc, where I worked with [Prof. Chandra R. Murthy](https://ece.iisc.ac.in/~cmurthy/doku.php){:target="_blank" rel="noopener"} and [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/){:target="_blank" rel="noopener"}.
 I am interested in problems related to compressed sensing, statistics, information theory, and privacy.

 ---
 <span style="font-size:2em;">Publications</span>